 The single din head unit is 4 x 7 inches in size, compared to the larger 7 x 7 inches of a double din head unit.
 Depending upon the opening available for a stereo within your dash will determine the head unit that you require.

-The best single din head unit is the Pioneer AVH-X7800BT, which includes an impressive flip out touchscreen display and outputs for improved sound quality.
+The best single din head unit is the Pioneer AVH-3300NEX, which uses an intuitive flip out touchscreen display and multiple outputs for improved sound quality.

 OEM stereos are often limited in terms of functionality and don’t look aesthetically pleasing.
 However, the latest single din stereos offer a range of desirable features such as flip out touchscreens, Bluetooth and various audio inputs.